Split-brain: Memory

 It is known that the right and the left hemisphere have different functions when it comes to memory.
 The right hemisphere is better at recognizing objects and faces, recalling knowledge that the individual has already learned, or recalling images already seen.
 The left hemisphere is better at mental manipulation, language production, and semantic priming but was more susceptible to memory confusion than the right hemisphere.
 The main issue for individuals that have undergone a callosotomy is that because the function of memory is split into two major systems, the individual is more likely to become confused between knowledge they already know and information that they have only inferred.

 In tests, memory in either hemisphere of split-brained patients is generally lower than normal, though better than in patients with amnesia, suggesting that the forebrain commissures are important for the formation of some kinds of memory.
-This suggests that posterior callosal sections that include the hippocampal commissures cause a mild memory deficit (in standardised free-field testing) involving recognition.
+This suggests that posterior callosal sections that include the hippocampal commissures cause a mild memory deficit (in standardized free-field testing) involving recognition.
+This makes first-person accounts hard to consider and to assess as scientists do not know if the consciousness was split as well.

 Control

-In general, split-brained patients behave in a coordinated, purposeful and consistent manner, despite the independent, parallel, usually different and occasionally conflicting processing of the same information from the environment by the two disconnected hemispheres.
-When two hemispheres receive competing stimuli at the same time, the response mode tends to determine which hemisphere controls behaviour.
+In general, split-brained patients behave in a coordinated, purposeful, and consistent manner, despite the independent, parallel, usually different, and occasionally conflicting processing of the same information from the environment by the two disconnected hemispheres.
+When two hemispheres receive competing stimuli at the same time, the response mode tends to determine which hemisphere controls behavior.

 Often, split-brained patients are indistinguishable from normal adults.
 This is due to the compensatory phenomena; split-brained patients progressively acquire a variety of strategies to get around their interhemispheric transfer deficits.
-One issue that can happen with their body control is that one side of the body is doing the opposite of the other side called the intermanual effect.
+One issue that can happen with their body control is that one side of the body is doing the opposite of the other side, called the intermanual effect.

 Attention

 Experiments on covert orienting of spatial attention using the Posner paradigm confirm the existence of two different attentional systems in the two hemispheres.
 The right hemisphere was found superior to the left hemisphere on modified versions of spatial relations tests and in locations testing, whereas the left hemisphere was more object based.
-The components of mental imagery are differentially specialised: the right hemisphere was found superior for mental rotation, the left hemisphere superior for image generation.
+The components of mental imagery are differentially specialized: the right hemisphere was found superior for mental rotation, the left hemisphere superior for image generation.
 It was also found that the right hemisphere paid more attention to landmarks and scenes whereas the left hemisphere paid more attention to exemplars of categories.

+Surgery procedure

+The surgical operation to produce this condition (corpucallosotomy) involves transection of the corpus callosum, and is usually a last resort to treat refractory epilepsy.
+To lower the degree and ferocity of epileptic convulsions, partial callosotomies are first done; if these are unsuccessful, a callosotomy is next carried out to reduce the risk of unintentional bodily harm.
+Epilepsy is first managed with medications rather than callosotomies.